Tarab-Imam/python/README.md

 <br>
 It is my third repository.
 <br>
-I will write programs like factorial,etc.
+I'll write programs like factorial,etc.